SantpereLab/CorticalDisorders/README.md

 This repository contains the code used for the paper **_Early Developmental Origins of Cortical Disorders Modeled in Human Neural Stem Cells_**.

+### Analyses

 Each folder under `analyses` contains the code used for the different analyses performed in the paper.
-The README.md file in each folder provides a brief description of the analyses performed in that folder.
+The `README.md` file in each folder provides a brief description of the analyses performed in that folder.

 The main analysis categories include: